North Dakota sheriff investigates report of attack on pipeline protester

 Early on Saturday, protesters against the oil pipeline near sacred tribal lands briefly blocked two entrances to a work yard near the rural town of Mandan, causing workers to leave the area.

-Videos and pictures posted online show a man in a white construction vehicle holding a handgun and yelling obscenities while driving forward through a crowd of protesters.
+Videos and pictures posted online show a man in a white vehicle holding a handgun and yelling obscenities while driving forward through a crowd of protesters.
 One video shows the man later raising his gun into the air and firing several shots, although it is not clear from the video whether any protesters were nearby at the time.
 The man was not identified.

-A protester was injured and an ambulance was called, but she refused treatment, Keller said.
+A protester was injured in the incident and an ambulance was called, but she refused treatment, Keller said.

 The circumstances of the injury were not clear, but one video shows the man striking a woman while she hangs off the truck's side-view mirror.
 Protesters said on Facebook that a woman's hand had been smashed, requiring three stitches on a finger, and that her feet had been run over.
 The woman could not immediately be reached for comment.